-pandemic; the lockdown just aggravated the situation. the

-country's exports of

-agricultural commodities

-in the H1 of 2020-21 surged by

-43.4 per cent compared to the

-last year.
-In the October-December

-quarter (Q3), India's GDP grew by

-0.4 per cent after contracting for The Reserve Bank of India took proactive steps like a sharp reduction in the key interest rates to hoost the liquidity during the pundemic to help the stressed sectors gain access to low-cost credit.
-Other than offering a loan the two consecutive quarters. moratorium for a

-period of six months, the government also nounced a one-time loan restructuring to ensure easier repayment terms on outstanding loans, the central government also temporarily suspended the Insolvency and Bankruptcy Code for the duration of the pan-demic thus taking all defaults of the Covid period outside its purvio ckage along with various reform n dertaken by the Centre on the growth of economy?
+The The country's exports of agricultural commodities in the H1 of 2020-21 surged by 43.4 per cent compared to the last year.
+In the October-December guarter (Q3), India's GDP grew by 0.4 per cent after contracting for the two consecutive quarters.
+These numbers are a clear indication of the gradual recovery ahead period of six months, the government also 48nounced a one-time loan restructuring to ensure easier repayment terms on outstanding loans, the central government also temporarily suspended the Insolvency and Bankruptey Code for the duration of the pan-demic thus taking all defaults of the Covid period outside its purvie chage along with various reform n instatives and dertaken by the Centre on the growth of economy?
 The initiatives did have a positive impact on the economy.
-The second quarter backed by government reforms and a good monsoon witnessed a much reduced 2.3 per cent contraction (revised estimates) due to sharp recovery from several sectors.
+The second quarter backed by government reforms and a good monsoon witnessed a much reduced 7.3 per cent contraction (revised estimates) due to sharp recovery from several sectors.
 This was one of the best recoveries and beats the global average of 12.4 per cent.
-The re-forms announced in the agriculture sector too helped the country reap fruits.
+The re-forms announced in the agriculture sector to helped the country reap fruits.
 The country's exports of agricultural commodities in the H1 of 2020-21 surged by 43.4 per cent compared to the last year.
 In the October-December quarter (Q3), India's GDP grew by 0.4 per cent after contracting for the two consecutive quarters.
-These numbers are a clear indication of the gradual recovery vey had indicated that the country is expected to grow at a rate of 11 per cent for the financial year 2021-22 due to the above-mentioned reforms.

-Has the PM's vision of building an Aatmenirbhar Bhara helped local manufac turers build up strong busi

-The central government's initia tives like the Aatmanirbhar Bharat or self-reliant India or the 'Make in India' programmes have encouraged a lot of local manufacturers to grow locally and at the same time be competitive to make a mark globally by elevating their stan-
+These numbers are a clear indication of the gradual recovery ahead.
+The controls are vey had indicated that the country is expected to grow at a rate of 11 per cent for the financial year 2021-22 due to the above-mentioned reforms.
+Has the PM's vision of building an Aatmenirbhar Bhara helped local manufac turers build up strong busiliant India or the 'Make in India' programmes have encouraged a lot of local manufacturers to grow locally and at the same time be competitive to make a mark globally by elevating their standards